I2PC/docs/docs/Developers/How-to-release/index.rst

 - **P**: Plugin version.
   Each release starts by 0.
 If any hotfix is required, it has to be increased by +1.
 No changes in other repositories are required.

+Example: `3.24.12.0.0 - Poseidon` (for a June 2024 release).
 Additionally, name the release after a Greek god or goddess. `Check out the list <https://www.gods-and-monsters.com/list-of-greek-gods-goddesses.html>`__
-Example: `3.24.12.0.0 - Boreas` (for a June 2024 release).

 .. note::
     The Scipion plugin manager takes the pypi package from `here <https://pypi.org/project/scipion-em-xmipp/#history>`__.
 This package is created in a `Github action <https://github.com/I2PC/scipion-em-xmipp/actions/workflows/release.yml>`__ that takes the __version__ from the setup.py file (in future from the .toml file.)